ondat/documentation/docs/reference/cluster-operator/examples.md

 If using Etcd with mTLS, it is required to create the secret with the TLS material on the same namespace as the StorageOSCluster resource.
-Reference it's name with the following parameter.
+Reference it's name with the following parameter:

 ```yaml
 spec: